openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 ``--ntasks=16``
   Requests 16 cores across any available compute nodes

-For example, to use 64 CPU cores on the cluster for a single application, the instruction ``--ntasks=64`` can be used.
-The following example shows launching the **Intel Message-passing** MPI benchmark across 64 cores on your cluster.
+For example, to use 64 CPU cores on the research environment for a single application, the instruction ``--ntasks=64`` can be used.
+The following example shows launching the **Intel Message-passing** MPI benchmark across 64 cores on your research environment.
 This application is launched via the OpenMPI ``mpirun`` command - the number of threads and list of hosts are automatically assembled by the scheduler and passed to the MPI at runtime.
 This jobscript loads the ``apps/imb`` module before launching the application, which automatically loads the module for **OpenMPI**.

 .. code:: bash